 To acidify the soil with vinegar, combine one cup of vinegar with one gallon of water.
 Next, apply the solution to the soil around your plants.

-Lemons are not only great for adding a little bit of flavor to your water but you can also use them as a helpful aid in the vegetable garden to acidify the soil organically.
+You can also use lemon juice as a helpful aid in the vegetable garden to acidify the soil organically.

 Simply add the juice of a lemon (about 2 tablespoons) to a gallon of water.
 Next, pour it around the roots of your plants.

-This lemon water solution will help create a more hospitable environment for acidic soil plants.
+This lemon water solution will help create a more hospitable environment for plants that love acidic soil.

-This type of moss is very acidic, so it can help make the soil acidic.
+This type of peat moss is acidic, so it can help make the soil acidic.

 Peat moss also works great at retaining nutrients and moisture, so it’s highly valuable for your vegetable garden and flower beds.

-These fertilizers lower soil pH and make it more hospitable for plants that require acidic conditions to thrive.
+These fertilizers lower the pH of the soil and make it more hospitable for plants that require acidic conditions to thrive.
 You can find acidifying fertilizers at your local garden center or online.

 Takeaway